RyanCCollins/Meme-Me/README.md

 - Extensions

 As I stated above, I developed this application using several important design paradigms and best practices.
 Most notably, I used Model View Controller (MVC) extensively.
 I created a Model object for storing and processing Memes, several View Controllers for controlling navigation, writing to the model and updating the display.
 I also utilized extensions, [NSNotifications](http://techrapport.com/blog/), the delegate design pattern and more.
 I really enjoyed using Swift 2.0 and found that I was able to add a lot of functionality very easily using extensions.

+###Git & GitHub
+although, I have been using Git and other version control systems for many years, I have never used github professionally because my professional work has been private.
+I used best practices when using Git and github.
+I used separate branches for the two versions, wrote commit messages that were clear and concise, used Git to debug and I commit at logical points.

 ###Extra Credit
 In order to receive extra credit and to receive Exceeds Specifications, I added additional functionality to v2.0 of Meme-Me.
 Some of the functionality that I added are shown below: